AI Use Cases/Law Firms

 4

 Step 4: IT staff review escalated tickets with decision support from the AI - recommended action, relevant policies, and risk flags - and approve or modify the proposed resolution.
-All approvals are logged for audit and compliance purposes, maintaining SOC 2 and ABA Model Rules documentation.
+All approvals are logged for audit and compliance purposes, supporting the access-control documentation your auditors expect and your duty to safeguard client information under the ABA Model Rules.

 5